 Much like demographics, technographic and firmographic data reveal valuable ICP information.
 We can then match this to your criteria.

-- Technographic data provides insights into the technology stacks companies use.
-It can also reveal the software they don't use or could replace.
+Technographic data provides insights into the technology stack being used at specific companies.
+It can also reveal the software they don't use or the software that's outdated and should be replaced.
 This is useful for adjusting your outreach approach.

-- Natural language processing (NLP) is a subset of computer science that allows technology to identify context in written text and spoken words.
+- Natural language processing (NLP) is an area of computer science that allows technology to identify context in written text and spoken words

-- TextRank is a ranking model that harnesses NLP.
+- TextRank is a graph-based ranking model that harnesses NLP

-In short, we use NLP TextRank to identify relevant keywords in our datasets.
-For instance, if a customer wants to target not-for-profit companies, we can extract leads with ‘not-for-profit' in their metadata.
+For example, if a client wants to target not-for-profit companies, Pelago will extract contacts with ‘not-for-profit' in their metadata.

-- Scroll velocity.
-In other words, how far a person scrolls on a page and at what speed.
-If a contact reads 75 percent of a blog post about how to boost employee productivity, there's a strong change they suffer from an unproductive workforce.
-For project management SaaS companies, this could be a telling indicator of purchase intent.
+- Scroll velocity - mapping how far a person scrolls on a page and at what speed.
+If a contact reads 75% of a blog post about how to boost employee productivity, there's a strong chance they suffer from an unproductive workforce.
+For SaaS companies with a project management-focused product, this could be a telling indicator of purchase intent.

-- Page time.
-Similarly, page time suggests the interest a contact has in a subject.
+- Page time suggests the interest a contact has in a subject.
 The longer they spend on a page, the more interest they have.